 My siblings and I gained lifelong skills by:

 — Albert Einstein

-Some people may think of early childhood activities as just "child's play."
-However, childhood frolicking helps to build character and skills that last a lifetime.
-Some of those skills can prove to be extremely profitable.
-According to Angela Searcy and Antoinette Taylor, play-based learning is one of the best gifts we can offer our children.
-Both women are Educational consultants and Professors in the Illinois educational system.
+Some may think of early childhood activities as "child's play."
+However, childhood frolicking helps build character and skills that last a lifetime.
+Some of those skills can prove highly profitable.

-Searcy and Taylor teach that play-based learning has many benefits for children, such as:
+Taylor and Searcy teach that play-based learning benefits include:

 - Better cognitive skills

 - Oral language development

 Play allows freedom of movement, which is essential for learning and development.

 Playing is good for a child's brain.
 MRIs show that a child's whole brain lights up when they play.